intellihr/ui-components/src/domain/Boards/Board/Board.examples.md

   <Board.Tile.ButtonTileContent
     iconType='intelli-icon-smile'
     buttonTitle='Small Tile button with an IntelliIcon'
-    buttonDescription='The tile description will be hidden if it is out of 3 lines'
+    buttonDescription='Button description has a maximum line count of 3.
+This means that long content will have text hidden if the content goes over 3 lines in length.'
   >
   </Board.Tile.ButtonTileContent>
  </Board.Tile>